yunjae2/tagit/README.md

 # tagit

-`tagit` is a command-line tagging system for experiment data, focusing on getting rid of researchers' waste of time on arranging the experiment data.
+`tagit` is a command-line tagging system for experimental data, focusing on getting rid of researchers' waste of time on arranging / manipulating / moving the experimental data.

 ### Core functionality
 * Record shell command output with tags.